accentinteractive/laravel-disallowlister/README.md

 This Laravel-specific package tests a string against a disallowlist.
 It is a Laravel implementation of the platform agnostic `accentinteractive/disallowlister`.

+If you are looking for a framework agnostic implementation, see https://github.com/accentinteractive/disallowlister

 For a list of all options, see [https://github.com/accentinteractive/disallowlister#readme](https://github.com/accentinteractive/disallowlister#readme).

 The `isDisallowed()` method can use wildcards, like * and ?.